shapzo/Programas-in-c/README.md

-# Programas-in-c
+# Programas in C and C ++

-Repository with programs in c and c++
+This is a repository with programs written in c and c++ language